gu-fan/clickable.vim/README.rst

     The mapping to trigger clickable.

 'map_fallback': {'<C-CR>':'kJ'}
-    the `map_fallback` option is used for default action for a mapping, when it's not triggered by the event.
+    The `map_fallback` option is used for default action for a mapping, when it's not triggered by the event.

+    When it's a string, it will be trigger as a mapping.

-    it can be a function object.  see ':h funcref'.
+    Also it can be a function object.  see ':h funcref'.

 'directory':  ''